 Global businesses feel the growing impact of new competition laws and more sophisticated competition law enforcement around the world.
 Regardless of whether our clients’ critical competition issues concern developed or emerging jurisdictions — or several jurisdictions at once — Skadden, Arps, Slate, Meagher & Flom LLP and affiliates (“Skadden”) provides timely, seamless assistance with their competition law challenges.
 Our Antitrust and Competition Group possesses the unique and proven ability to pilot the most sophisticated international competition investigations, merger reviews and litigations through the complexities of this new and shifting framework.
 Given that today’s competition law enforcers increasingly coordinate, clients should expect the same from their counsel.

 Skadden was selected by The American Lawyer as a finalist in its 2014 Litigation Department of the Year issue and named among Law360’s Competition Groups of 2013.
 We were named the Antitrust Firm of the Year at the 2013 Benchmark Litigation Annual Awards.
 In 2012, the Financial Times ranked Skadden second in the country in its “US Innovative Lawyers” report, in which we were recognized for our representation of Sprint in successfully opposing AT&T’s acquisition of T-Mobile, and Express Scripts in securing antitrust clearance in its acquisition of Medco.
-Chambers Global: The World’s Leading Lawyers for Business, Legal 500 and U.S. News — Best Lawyers “Best Law Firms” recognize Skadden as one of the top-tier firms in the area of antitrust and competition.
+Chambers Global, Chambers USA, Legal 500 and U.S. News — Best Lawyers “Best Law Firms” recognize Skadden as one of the top-tier firms in the area of antitrust and competition.
 In addition, we rank among Global Competition Review’s Global Elite in the GCR 100, the publication’s guide to the world’s leading competition law practices.

 Our accomplishments on behalf of clients across industries include: